-While Eriogonum diatomaceum is protected under State of Nevada law and managed as a Special Status Species by the BLM, mining remains a significant potential threat to its habitat in the foreseeable future.
-An area which includes 15 of the 16 known populations of E. diatomaceum has been proposed as an ACEC.
+While Eriogonum diatomaceum is protected under State of Nevada law and as a candidate species is managed as a sensitive species by the BLM, mining remains a significant potential threat to its habitat in the foreseeable future.
+An area which includes all 15 known populations of E. diatomaceum has been proposed as an ACEC.
 Although the proposal would include a withdrawal from new mineral entry, the withdrawal would remain subject to valid existing rights of the claimant.
 Therefore, although mineral development of the site no longer appears imminent, habitat for the plant will remain at risk from future mining activities that may occur under valid existing rights.

 E. Other natural or manmade factors affecting its continued existence.
-Invasive annual weeds, including cheatgrass (Bromus tectorum) and tansy mustard (Descurainia pinnata) are present with very low cover in several occurrences (Reynolds 2001, Table 1, Appendix 1, p.
+Invasive annual weeds, including Bromus tectorum (cheatgrass) and Descurainia pinnata (tansy mustard) are present with very low cover in several occurrences (Reynolds 2001, Table 1, Appendix 1, p.
 1), but are not considered to be a direct competitive threat to Eriogonum diatomaceum, presumably because the specialized habitat is not conducive to their spread.
 They may, however, pose an indirect threat by contributing to the flammability of the surrounding vegetation and increasing the likelihood and frequency of fires and the need for fire suppression (Reynolds 2001, p.
 12).
 Moreover, these observations were made in 1998 and 1999, years of low precipitation and dry conditions.
 Precipitation was greater and conditions were wetter in 2005 and 2006.
 The BLM (2006, p.
 11) indicated that no noxious weeds were present in any of their monitoring plots and cheatgrass was a very small component of the habitat.
 At this time, we do not believe that invasive weeds comprise a significant threat to the species or its habitat.